yebekhe/TelegramV2rayCollector/README.md

-# TelegramV2rayCollector
+# V2ray Collector
 [![Collector](https://github.com/yebekhe/TelegramV2rayCollector/actions/workflows/php.yml/badge.svg)](https://github.com/yebekhe/TelegramV2rayCollector/actions/workflows/php.yml) [![Channels](https://github.com/yebekhe/TelegramV2rayCollector/actions/workflows/channel_assets.yml/badge.svg)](https://github.com/yebekhe/TelegramV2rayCollector/actions/workflows/channel_assets.yml)

+<b>This project is intended for educational purposes only.
+Any other use of it, including commercial, personal, or non-educational use, is not accepted!</b>

-This is a PHP script that collects V2Ray subscription links from various Telegram channels and saves them to different files based on their protocol type (VMess, VLess, Trojan, and Shadowsocks).
+This is a PHP script that collects V2Ray subscription links from various Channels and saves them to different files based on their protocol type (VMess, VLess, Trojan, and Shadowsocks).
 The collected links are stored in text format.

-## How it Works
-The script includes two modules `getv2ray.php` and `config.php`.

-The `config.php` file contains an array of Telegram channels and the types of protocols they offer for V2ray subscriptions.

-The `getv2ray.php` module is responsible for fetching the latest subscription links from a Telegram channel and formatting them as plain text.
-It takes three arguments: `$channel` represents the Telegram channel name, `$type` represents the type of V2Ray protocol, and `$format` specifies the format of the output (text or JSON).

-The main script iterates over each channel and the protocol types they offer, then passes the appropriate arguments to `getv2ray.php` to retrieve the subscription links.
-The collected links are then concatenated into a single string and saved to individual files based on their protocol type.

 ## Instructions & Usage